AnatomiX, an Anatomy-Aware Grounded Multimodal Large Language Model for Chest X-Ray Interpretation: Methodology

 \textbf{Contrastive Alignment with $\mathcal{S}$:}

 During APM training, we perform localized contrastive alignment (Fig. \ref{fig:fig_stage1}-b) between each anatomical feature token $\hat{o}_A^i \in \hat{\mathrm{O}}_A$ and its corresponding textual description $s^i \in S_t$, where $s^i$ specifies the radiological findings in the associated anatomical region (e.g. \textit{Right Lung shows pneumonia, pleural effusion and atelectasis}.).
 Since $\hat{\mathrm{O}}_A$ encodes fine-grained visual representations of $N$ anatomical objects derived from the image embedding $\mathrm{I}_p$, aligning these tokens with the corresponding text sentence embeddings enables the model to establish correspondences between visual and semantic representations.
 This alignment ensures that the visual tokens capture each anatomical region’s spatial and structural properties while linking them to clinically relevant textual concepts.
-The textual descriptions $S_t$ are first encoded using the frozen sentence encoder $\mathcal{S}$ (BiomedBERT \cite{gu2021domain}) to obtain embeddings $\hat{\mathrm{S}}_E \in \mathbb{R}^{N \times 768}$, which are then projected to a lower-dimensional space ($768 \rightarrow s$) using a fully connected projector $\mathcal{P}_{S}$ for efficient contrastive learning.
+The textual descriptions $S_t$ are first encoded using the frozen sentence encoder $\mathcal{S}$ (BiomedBERT \cite{gu2021domain}) to obtain embeddings $\hat{\mathrm{S}}_E \in \mathbb{R}^{N \times 768}$ as $\hat{\mathrm{S}}_E =\mathcal{S}(S_t)$.
+Finally, $\hat{\mathrm{S}}_E$ is projected to a lower-dimensional space ($768 \rightarrow s$) using a fully connected projector $\mathcal{P}_{S}$ for efficient contrastive learning as $\hat{\mathrm{S}}_A = \mathcal{P}_{S}(\hat{\mathrm{S}}_E)$, where $\hat{\mathrm{S}}_A \in \mathbb{R}^{N \times s}$ represents projected text embeddings.